Alonza0314/cert-go/README.md

     CreateCsr(cfg model.Certificate) (*x509.CertificateRequest, error)
     ```

+    The return value is the csr in `*x509.CertificateRequest` type.

 6. For sign certificate, you need to specify the yaml file path of the CA configuration.
 Then, use these functions for different types of certificates:

     ```go